scottmcallister/scottmcallister.github.io/_posts/2016-06-30-custom-authentication-in-meteor.md

 [here][github-repo] for your reference.

-As you can see, setting up user authentication with custom views is entirely possible and fairly straight forward in Meteor when using React and React Router.
+As you can see, setting up user authentication with custom views is entirely possible and fairly straightforward in Meteor when using React and React Router.
 While there are modules like `accounts-ui` that you can use to add login and signup views to your app, building out these views yourself will give you the freedom to fully customize what's being shown to your users.